zeemohamed7/flamingo-public/README.md

 # Flamingo
-Flamingo is an innovative gifting website designed to add a personalized touch to your gifting experience.
+Flamingo is an  gifting website designed to add a personalized touch to your gifting experience.
 With Flamingo, you can create custom compliments and playlists for the special person you're gifting to.
-Whether it's a birthday, anniversary, or just a gesture of appreciation, Flamingo helps you express your sentiments in a unique and heartfelt way.

 ## Key Features
 ### Sign up and sign in